What is Quilting?

 - Roll up the edges of the quilt that need to be stuffed into the ‘throat’ of your machine.

-- Keep the weight and bulk of the quilt up onto table level with your machine, or over your shoulder, to prevent ‘dragging’ at the point of the needle.
+- Keep the weight and bulk of the quilt up onto table level with your machine, or over your shoulder, to prevent ‘dragging’ at the point of the needle (your stitches will become very small if this happens).
 (Quilting tables that allow your machine to sit recessed in the table are helpful for managing the bulk when quilting.)